redbutterfly4/Hackathon-Peleng/README.md

   <p><em>Figure 2: Modified image.</em></p>
 </div>

-### Training dual Transformer
+### Training

 The model, proposed to solve the object detection task, can be found [here](https://huggingface.co/google/owlv2-base-patch16-ensemble).
+Generally speaking, it is a CLIP-like dual encoder Transformer.
+The model was taken due to the fact that it can be used for zero-shot object detection.
+It saved us a huge amount of time and computation, cause we did not do any fine-tuning whatsoever.